Transmission constraint management

-We have published a Request for Information for the provision of Reactive Power Service in both South Wales and Mersey areas.
+We have published a Request for Information for the provision of short-term Reactive Power Service out to 2021 in both South Wales and Mersey areas.
 The Request for Information forms part of our commitment in the Product Roadmap for Reactive Power.
 Interested reactive power providers are requested to submit information with an outline of their capability by the 5th November as detailed in the Request for Information.
 Please use the South Wales Proforma or Mersey Proforma in response to the RFI.

 Ahead of time contracts

 We can enter into contracts to agree output with a service provider ahead of time.

 - Constraint management contracts enable us to agree in advance technical parameters with connected parties to facilitate the management of a constraint.